Flood Warning issued for Refugio by NWS - News Break

 Flood Warning issued for Refugio by NWS

-Effective: 2021-07-09 20:53:00 CDT Expires: 2021-07-12 05:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-07-09 09:18:00 CDT Expires: 2021-07-10 00:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov/crp.
-Target Area: Refugio The Flood Warning is extended for the following rivers in Texas Mission River At Refugio affecting Refugio County.
+Target Area: Refugio The Flood Warning continues for the following rivers in Texas Mission River At Refugio affecting Refugio County.
 For the Mission River...including Refugio...Moderate flooding is forecast.
-The Flood Warning is now in effect until early Monday morning The Flood Warning continues for the Mission River At Refugio. * Until early Monday morning. * At 8:00 PM CDT Friday the stage was 22.8 feet. * Flood stage is 23.0 feet. * Moderate flooding is forecast. * Forecast...The river is expected to rise above flood stage late this evening to a crest of 28.4 feet tomorrow afternoon.
-It will then fall below flood stage early Sunday afternoon. * Impact...At 30.0 feet, Major lowland flooding occurs.
+The Flood Warning remains in effect The Flood Warning continues for the Mission River At Refugio. * Until further notice. * At 8:00 AM CDT Friday the stage was 20.8 feet. * Flood stage is 23.0 feet. * Moderate flooding is forecast. * Forecast...The river will rise above flood stage this afternoon and continue to rise to near 28.9 feet Saturday morning.
+The river is expected to fall below flood levels early Sunday morning. * Impact...At 30.0 feet, Major lowland flooding occurs.
 Flow is to the slab elevation of the lowest homes in the northwest section of Refugio, and requires evacuations.
-Below are the latest river stages and stage forecasts: Fld Observed Forecasts (9 pm) Location Stg Stg Day/Time Sat Sun Mon Tue Wed Mission River Refugio 23.0 22.8 Fri 8 pm 27.6 20.2 13.4 8.6 6.0alerts.weather.gov
+Below are the latest river stages and stage forecasts: Fld Observed Forecasts (9 am) Location Stg Stg Day/Time Sat Sun Mon Tue Wed Mission River Refugio 23.0 20.8 Fri 8 am 28.8 20.8 12.9 8.1 6.1alerts.weather.gov

 Comments / 0